 Trouble at the top, COVID-19 and human rights

 As anti-corruption efforts stagnate worldwide, human rights and democracy are also under assault.

 This is no coincidence.
 Our latest analysis shows that protecting human rights is crucial in the fight against corruption: countries with well-protected civil liberties generally score higher on the CPI, while countries who violate civil liberties tend to score lower.

 The global COVID-19 pandemic has also been used in many countries as an excuse to curtail basic freedoms and side-step important checks and balances.

 In authoritarian contexts where control rests with a few, social movements are the last remaining check on power.
 It is the collective power held by ordinary people from all walks of life that will ultimately deliver accountability.

-Many high-scoring countries with relatively “clean” public sectors also continue to enable transnational corruption – with consequences for their own corruption levels.
+Many high-scoring countries with relatively “clean” public sectors continue to enable transnational corruption – with consequences for their own societies.

 There is an urgent need to accelerate the fight against corruption if we are to halt human rights abuses and democratic decline across the globe.